pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-stationx.md

 sidebar_position: 1
 ---

-# Explore StationX on Linea Testnet
+# Explore StationX on PepeSync Testnet

 StationX is a protocol that automates workflows using account abstraction for communities to manage money towards shared goals.
 The platform lets anyone spin up a Station in less than 60 seconds to distribute membership tokens/NFTs to contributors, manage assets together in a treasury & governance on a single dashboard.
 You can read more about it [here](https://stationx.network)

-Before we get started, ensure your wallet is [configured to use Linea](https://docs.linea.build/use-linea-testnet/set-up-your-wallet).
+Before we get started, ensure your wallet is [configured to use PepeSync](https://docs.linea.build/use-linea-testnet/set-up-your-wallet).
 You need to have sufficient lineaETH (0.1 lineaETH recommended) to complete all steps, get lineaETH from [here](https://faucet.goerli.linea.build/).

 ## Step 1: Create a Station